 Darren Lynn Bousman was originally not interested in directing the fourth installment in the "Saw" series, but the producers persuaded him to read the script anyway.
 Bousman decided to take the directional duties when a plot twist in the script took him completely by surprise, something he thought impossible after being involved in the "Saw" series for three years.

 Though producers wanted Donnie Wahlberg to reprise his role, his schedule made him unavailable and his character was not included in the original script.
 However, after shooting began, his schedule freed up, and the script was re-written to include his character.

-Saw IV (2007) was given the green-light before the third movie even opened.
+Saw IV (2007) was given the green light before the third film even opened.
 This was stated in Fangoria Magazine #257: "The synopsis, bare as it is, takes the third installment to a new budget level for Lionsgate's wildly successful franchise.
 Saw (2004) was made for approximately $1 million, Saw II (2005) cost $4 million and the figure for Saw III (2006), according to producer Mark Burg, has risen to $10 million.
-Saw III was green-lighted the morning after Saw II opened to massive box-office returns, the producer confirms, "and when they ordered Saw III, they also ordered and green-lit Saw IV."
+Saw III was green-lighted the morning after Saw II opened to massive box-office returns, the producer confirms, 'and when they ordered Saw III, they also ordered and green-lit Saw IV.'"